HorizenOfficial/evm-documentation/docs/integrations.md

 ![mycontract-dashboard](/img/docs/integrations/thirdweb-my-contract-dashboard.png)

-The **Deployed contract** page list all of your deployed contracts and pertinent information:
+The **Deployed contract** page lists all of your deployed contracts and pertinent information:

 * **Name** - The user-defined contract name.
 * **Contract Type** - The type of smart contract deployed.
 In this example, the contract type was selected from the thirdweb Explore page.